-Strategy and Geopolitics is the title I use to explore the impact of geo-political issues and events has on business strategy and the affect that international companies have on the global geo-political landscape.
-These issues are currently explored in courses in IESE’s full time MBA program as well as its Global Executive MBA.
-I am also working on a book on the topic which will be released by Emerald in the Fall of 2017.
+Strategy and Geopolitics is the title I use to explore the impact that geo-political issues and events has on business strategy and the affect that international companies have on the global geo-political landscape.
+These issues are explored in a book on the topic published by Emerald last summer as well as courses in IESE’s full time MBA program as well as its Global Executive MBA.

 - Course in the Full Time MBA

 In the full time MBA program, the course is offered as a 20 session elective that covers the basic principles of geopolitics and then look at different parts of the world including Europe and Latin America, China, India and East Asia, the Middle East and Africa.
 In addition to looking at such issues from a regional or country level, the course also explores the implication for specific businesses in order to draw out a sector level view for the students.

 The course methodology consists mainly of double class sessions in which the first session focuses on the region or country and the second will drill down to the reality of a specific company in that country or region.

 Students are expected to read extensive preparation material for each double session as well as follow up on links provided and perform their own analysis at both the country/regional level and the company level for every session.

 - Course in the Global Executive MBA

 Global Strategy is a 6 session course taught In the Global Executive MBA the course is done in six sessions including an interactive webinar.
 It builds on the courses on competitive and corporate strategy in the program and focuses on the strategic issues that arise when firms operate across national borders.
 The first part of the course draws on material developed bymy colleague Pankaj Ghemawat which can be found in his book Redefining Global Strategy.
 The second part of the course goes deeper into the geo-political aspects of doing business around the world.